zuozhenggh/learning-library/sprints/data-management/sprint-apex-callprocedure/sprint-apex-callprocedure.md

 ## Calling procedure on button click or submit

 In Oracle Apex, we will have use cases where a procedure needs to be called after clicking on a submit button, also passing the page parameters into the procedure.
-In this sprint, we will look into how it is done.
+In this sprint, we will take an example of calling a procedure that inserts a record into a database table.

 ## Create a package and procedure